nicolasdao/userin/README.md

 ## /token

-- HTTP method: `POST`
-- Parameters: Depends on the grant type.
 - Required modes: `none`.
 This endpoint is always available regardless of which modes is selected.
+- OAuth 2.0. compliant: Yes, but also support non-standard usage when the `client_id` is not required to support login/signup flows where a third-party is not involved.
+- Description: Exchanges credentials for tokens.
+- HTTP method: `POST`
+- Parameters: Depends on the grant type and the API private configuration.

 ### `refresh_token` grant type

 - Supported modes: `all`
 - Description: With this grant type, a refresh_token is exchanged for a new access_token and potentially a new id_token if the mode is `openid` and is the initial scopes contained `openid`.
-- Required body parameters:
+- Body parameters:
 	- `grant_type` [required]: `refresh_token`
 	- `refresh_token` [required]: `<REFRESH TOKEN VALUE>`
 	- `client_id` [optional]: Only required for OpenID clients.
 This means that the modes must contain `openid` and that the refresh_token must have been acquired via an OpenID flow (e.g., consent page).
+	- `client_secret` [optional]: Only required when the client_id is required and that specific client is configured so that the client_secret is required.

 ### `authorization_code` grant type